oussama-grami/Mini-ERP-Backend/README.md

-# Mini-ERP-Backend
+# 🏢 Mini-ERP-Backend

-📋 Description
+## 📋 Description

-Mini ERP Backend est une application back-end développée en .NET qui centralise la gestion des ressources d'une entreprise.
-Ce système modulaire permet d'assurer différentes fonctions essentielles telles que la gestion des clients, des commandes, de la facturation et du stock.

-🚀 Fonctionnalités principales:
-🔹 Gestion des clients : Création, modification et suivi des informations clients.
-🔹 Gestion des commandes : Suivi des commandes, état de traitement et validation.
-🔹 Facturation : Génération et suivi des factures.
-🔹 Gestion du stock : Suivi des produits, quantités disponibles et réapprovisionnement.
-🔹 Passerelle d’accès (AppGateway) : Point central pour les communications entre les différents modules.
+**Mini ERP Backend** is a modular back-end application developed in .NET.
+It centralizes the management of a company's core resources such as clients, orders, invoices, and inventory.
+The system is designed with scalability and maintainability in mind, following a clean architecture with separated concerns for each business domain.

+---

+## 🚀 Main Features

+- 🔹 **Client Management**: Create, update, and monitor client data.
+- 🔹 **Order Management**: Track orders, their status, and validation.
+- 🔹 **Invoicing**: Generate and manage invoices and payment statuses.
+- 🔹 **Inventory Management**: Track products, stock levels, and restocking.
+- 🔹 **Access Gateway (AppGateway)**: Acts as the central API gateway for all modules.

+---

-🏗️ Architecture du projet
+## 🏗️ Project Architecture
 📂 AppGateway/ - Interface API centralisant les requêtes vers les autres modules.
 📂 ERP/ - Cœur de l'application contenant les règles métiers principales.
 📂 GestionClients/ - Module de gestion des clients et de leur historique d'achats.